 Table of Contents

 Back in my Ohio kitchen, comfort food was all about buttery cookies and rich desserts.
 But when I shifted toward high protein, low-carb eating, I had to get creative.
 That’s when I stumbled on the magic of Greek yogurt cookie dough.
 It was creamy, lightly tangy, and had just the right texture when mixed with almond flour and vanilla protein powder.
 The first time I tried it, Luna my Ragdoll cat was perched nearby, giving it her quiet approval.
-That moment sparked the idea behind this healthy cookie dough that now lives rent-free in my fridge.
+That simple, satisfying discovery evolved into the ultra-flexible recipe I’m sharing today.

 High-protein Greek yogurt cookie dough made with almond flour, peanut butter, and vanilla protein powder.
 No bake, gluten free, and ready in 5 minutes.